Lumi-supercomputer/lumi-userguide/docs/helpdesk/index.md

 <br />

+Exception to the LUMI Helpdesk opening hours are the [Finnish bank holidays](https://www.suomenpankki.fi/en/money-and-payments/bank-holidays/), during which LUMI Helpdesk is closed.

 <!-- Please also check our [tech support FAQ][tech-faq] for the most frequently asked questions about the usage of LUMI.  -->

 <!-- Check here for [LUMI related training and events](https://www.lumi-supercomputer.eu/events/) -->